NP-Hardest/IITK-mini-MIPS/README.md

 # **MiniMIPS-X**

 This repository contains a Verilog implementation of a MIPS based processor which supports a subset of instructions based on the MIPS ISA, with custom instruction encodings.
+This project was done as a course project for the course CS220: Computer Organisation, under Prof. Debapriya Roy, IIT Kanpur.

 ## **Components and Modules**